barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 If you are wondering what on earth a producer callback is, I recommend to read the appropriately titled section ["What on earth is `ProducerCallback`"](https://github.com/rayon-rs/rayon/blob/master/src/iter/plumbing/README.md#producer-callback) in the rayon README.
-For us as implementors we just need to invoke that callback function on a producer that we create from our iterator.
+For us as implementors, we just need to remember to invoke that callback function on a producer that we create from our iterator.
 We do that by using the slightly awkward (but very cleverly designed) `callback.callback(producer)` syntax.